 The USMC Lightweight Durashock boot has been thoroughly tested and is backed by a company that has been perfecting its products since 1885.
 The customer reviews I read stated over and over that they did the job they needed to do, and one customer had even been buying the same style since 2006.
 Repeat business is definitely the highest compliment a shoe can attain.

-The Durashock technology helps reduce shocks and hard blows while sending that energy back into the foot which is a great attribute for the feet that will be putting this style through some tough trips.
+The Durashock technology helps reduce shocks and hard blows while sending that energy back into the foot, which is a great attribute for the feet that will be putting this style through some tough trips.

 This particular style is obviously going to be marketed towards the United States Military, as one of its branches is directly in the name.
-The boot has been tested for this specific job which helps build its strong report with its customers.
+The boot has been tested for this specific job which helps build its strong rapport with its customers.

 The Warrior Leather is designed for high breathability while also being resistant to outside elements such as water, oil, and fungus.
-Whether you are a brand new recruit or a seasoned officer this boot will work with you as you put it through all types of situations and you can rest assured knowing that your feet will be protected.
+Whether you are a brand new recruit or a seasoned officer, this boot will work with you as you put it through all types of situations, and you can rest assured knowing that your feet will be protected.